-The primary person responsible for evaluating the performance of the graduate program director will be the person to whom the program director normally reports as indicated in section A (above).
+The primary person responsible for evaluating the performance of the graduate program director will be the administrative supervisor as indicated in section A (above).
 It is expected that a portion of the annual faculty evaluation of the graduate program director will be devoted to the performance in that capacity.
-The person responsible for the evaluation should seek as much input as appropriate to assist in the evaluation and should consult with the academic dean, particularly when a new appointment is contemplated.
+The person responsible for the evaluation should seek as much input as appropriate to assist in the evaluation and should consult with the graduate faculty and academic dean, particularly when a new appointment is contemplated.